Sorry we couldn't find any matches for

 After your application has been submitted, one of our loan specialists will review your file and process your preapproval.
 This will include pulling your credit report and running your loan through an automated underwriting engine.
 Once we receive your preapproval, you will be notified and have the opportunity to lock in an interest rate.
 If you are applying for a purchase transaction, a fully accepted Purchase and Sale Agreement is required to lock in a rate.

 If at any time during the processing of your application, questions come up or we need something clarified, we will contact you.
-When you are ready to lock and you need assistance in determining which loan program and pricing option best suits your needs, your assigned loan specialist will walk you through all the loan scenarios and help you choose the program that is right for you.
+When you are ready to lock and you need assistance in determining which loan program and pricing option suits your needs, your assigned loan specialist will walk you through all the loan scenarios and help you choose the program that is right for you.

 Once a program has been chosen and your rate has been locked, we will get your credit card information for your appraisal order.
 We will also send you a package via email that will have a list of all required documentation as well as all the federal and state disclosures that can be electronically signed.
 In order to maintain a smooth loan process and ensure that your loan closes within the lock period, we request that our package and all documentation be returned to us through our Secure Inbox, via email or fax within 3 days.
 Originals will not be required for the majority of loan programs.

 An appraiser will also be contacting you during this time to set up an appointment for your home inspection.
-It is best to have the appointment scheduled within 3 days of being contacted to ensure your loan closes within the lock period.
+It is good to have the appointment scheduled within 3 days of being contacted to ensure your loan closes within the lock period.

 Once your complete file has been reviewed and verified by an underwriter assigned by the lender, we will receive your final loan approval.
 Upon final approval, your loan amount will be verified and final loan documents will be ordered.
 You will be called by the escrow company to sign the final loan documents.